IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Items Amount

-The Bottom Navigation uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+In Sketch, the Bottom Navigation uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol, while in Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
 However, the maximum number of items is limited to 5 and if you need to design application-level navigation with more items or views, consider using the [Navigation Drawer](nav-drawer.md) instead.

 <img class="responsive-img" src="../images/bottom-nav_items2.png" srcset="../images/bottom-nav_items2@2x.png 2x" />